HISTORY OF THE KING OF PRUSSIA, Fore Street Bovey Tracey.

 Figure 1.
 The King of Prussia.
 Frances Billinge 2017

 No record yet found explains either when the public house was so named or why.
-The web site for a public house of the same name in Fowey in Cornwall suggests it was the nick-name of a local smuggler who frequented that hostelry, so it could be that that family had a link with Bovey Tracey; or the name might have arisen from the state visit to England of the King of Prussia among other sovereigns to a celebration in 1814, in connection with the Napoleonic wars, which was widely reported in the local press.2 British Listed Buildings gives its status as Grade II, describing it as sixteenth to seventeenth century and re-modelled in the nineteenth century.3
+The web site for a public house of the same name in Fowey in Cornwall suggests it was the nick-name of a local smuggler who frequented that hostelry.2 Perhaps the family had a link with Bovey Tracey.
+British Listed Buildings gives its status as Grade II, describing it as sixteenth to seventeenth century and re-modelled in the nineteenth century.3

 THE SEARLE FAMILY IN BOVEY TRACEY IN THE SEVENTEENTH CENTURY